naslakboss/MealooApp/README.md

  * Generate choosen numbers of meals and total calories for whole day
  * Program calculate total calories and price for whole meal and day automatically (The program ensures that meals from 3 days back will not appear) <br>
- * JWT security and limited acces only for user resources with user role To-do list:
+ * JWT security and limited acces only for user resources with user role <br>
+  To-do list:
  * Addition rejection meal types and macronutrients preferences
  * Addition validation for products proportions